leukeleu/django-hidp/packages/hidp/docs/templates.md

 - `oidc_available_providers` - List of OIDC Clients that can be linked to the user's account.
 - `successfully_linked_provider` - Name of provider that was successfully linked.
+- `removed_provider` - Name of provider that was successfully removed.
 - `oidc_error_message` - Error message from the OIDC Authentication flow in case something went wrong.